Chrysler Newport

 The Newport was a name used by Chrysler for both a hardtop body designation and also for its lowest priced model between 1961 and 1981.
 Chrysler first used the Newport name on a 1940 show car, of which five vehicles were produced.
-The Newport continued the tradition of a large, comfortable luxurious coupe and sedan, while offering a modestly priced product in comparison to the Chrysler New Yorker and Chrysler Imperial.
-The Newport gradually replaced the Chrysler Windsor which originally replaced the Chrysler Royal.
-The Newport was initially the brand name for the Windsor with a hardtop body style, then was used for coupes, sedans and station wagons in later decades.
+From 1950 to 1956, the Newport name was then used to designate any Chrysler model with a hardtop body style (for example, the 1956 Chrysler "New Yorker 2 Door Newport").
+In 1961, Chrysler introduced the Newport as a new, low-priced model, offering large, comfortable two- and four-door Chrysler models that were modestly priced compared with the Chrysler 300, the Chrysler New Yorker and the Imperial.
+For 1961, the Newport was priced below the Chrysler Windsor (which originally replaced the Chrysler Royal) in the Windsor's final year.

 1940s

 The first Newport, known as the Chrysler Newport Phaeton, was produced during 1940 and 1941.
 It was a dual-cowl phaeton that used the 323.5 cuin Chrysler Straight Eight "Spitfire" engine with dual carburetors coupled to a three-speed manual transmission.
 The Newport was based upon the Chrysler Imperial Crown chassis and engine, and was designed by LeBaron / Briggs Manufacturing Company designer Ralph Roberts.
 Only six were built.
 Actress Lana Turner owned a Newport Phaeton, as did Chrysler founder Walter Chrysler, who used it as a personal car.

 Five Newport Phaeton are known to exist today, while five Thunderbolts also show to have been manufactured, sharing the 127 in chassis and mechanicals with the Chrysler New Yorker.
 Futuristic features that were shared with both the Thunderbolt and the Newport Phaeton were electro-hydraulic doors, electric windows and covered headlights.
 The interior was particularly plush with leather upholstery and a bespoke aluminum dashboard.
 The chassis of the New Yorker was necessary to store the one-piece retractable top in the rear storage area for the Thunderbolt while a canvas top was used for the Newport Phaeton.
 The Thunderbolt was not installed with a traditional grille and instead received airflow to the radiator from below the bumper, in a bottom breather fashion.
 The roundness of both vehicles shows influences of an appearance during that time that was called "ponton" styling.